MicrosoftDocs/azure-devops-docs/docs/java/sonarqube.md

 ---
-title: Use SonarQube with VSTS
+title: Use SonarQube with Azure DevOps Services
-description: Learn how to use SonarQube with VSTS for Java development ms.prod: devops ms.technology: devops-cicd ms.topic: conceptual
+description: Learn how to use SonarQube with Azure DevOps Services for Java development ms.prod: devops ms.technology: devops-cicd ms.topic: conceptual